5 Awesome Halloween family traditions. It’s just like being a kid again!

 #1 Fall-themed Activities

-October is completely packed with fall activities in and around Central MA including corn mazes, pumpkin picking, haunted houses, cider donuts, harvest festivals and wagon rides.
+There are still plenty of fall activities this year in and around Central MA including corn mazes, pumpkin picking, haunted houses, cider donuts and wagon rides.
 Choose one (or all) of these activities and make it a point to go every year.
 Kids love consistency, especially in the form of fun.
 Making memories, people.

 #2 Halloween Decor

 My 10 year old daughter is a legit party planner in the making and every holiday or special occasion requires a litany of home and outdoor decorations.
 You can hit up the specialty Halloween pop-up stores, but personally, I think those dollar stores offer a treasure trove of holiday frills for stuff like black web netting, fake spiders and Styrofoam grave stones.
 The kids love decorating together as a family and it may not be Martha Stewart perfect, but it’s perfect to them and that makes me happy.